 I thought I was the first one with this great idea.
 I would buy raw cards on ebay, get them graded, and they will all be PSA 10’s.
 Then I will sit back and reap the profits.
-Well, that didn’t happened.
-After losing a couple of bucks, maybe a hundred or so, I came come up with a strategy that has worked for me.
-Again, I don’t get PSA 10’s 100% of the time, but I give myself a better shot at them.
-So what are some of the things I look for when buying raw cards?
+Well, that didn’t happen.
+After losing a couple of bucks, maybe a hundred or so, I came up with a strategy that has worked for me.
+Again, I don’t get PSA 10’s 100% of the time, but I give myself a better shot.
+So, what are some of the things I look for when buying raw cards?

 The first thing I look for is centering.
 It’s the one thing that you can really look at online and know if it’s good or not.
 To make it easier on yourself make sure when you start out you find a card that has borders.
 You can take a look at the PSA 10 encased card and then compare it to the raw cards.
 The more you look, the better you will become at this.
 You will make mistakes in the beginning but just keep researching.
 If the price is much cheaper than that rest of the raw cards take a look at the centering!
 9 times out of 10 that is why.

 If you take the 1st picture you will see that left border is bigger than the right border.
 Also the top border is bigger than the bottom border.
 This would get a PSA 9.
 It’s not a card I would buy.

 In this next card, the left to right is much better, ever so slightly off, but the top is slightly bigger the bottom.
 It’s not terrible.
 If all other factors are good then the biggest factor in buying this card would be the price.
 If a psa 10 graded card goes for $125-150 range and this raw card can be had for $40, I would take the chance.
 If this card is $75 I would look for a different card.